 In April 1975, Midway participated in Operation Frequent Wind, the evacuation of civilians and military personnel from Saigon via helicopter.
 On April 29, Midway rescued a small plane carrying seven people, including South Vietnamese Air Force Major Buang-Ly (the crew had to remove the carrier's arresting wires and a number of Huey helicopters that were crowding the deck).
 After Vietnam, Midway participated in a number of minor operations throughout the 1980s.
 On January 17, 1991, Midway launched air strikes against Iraqi forces as part of Operation Desert Storm.
 This was Midway's final combat mission.
 On April 11, 1992, almost five decades after she launched, USS Midway was decommissioned at Naval Air Station North Island in San Diego.
 In January 2004, the carrier was moored in San Diego and opened to the public as a museum ship five months later.

 The USS Midway was well known for several humanitarian missions and also naval breakthroughs.
 Furthermore, it was the only carrier to continuously serve over the course of the entire Cold War.
 The USS Midway museum opened June 7th, 2004.
 By 2012, the USS Midway Museum reached the impressive benchmark of over 1 million annual visitors.

 The aircraft portion of the museum is on display for all visitors and each aircraft captures a unique era and story behind this carrier's extensive career, while simultaneously allowing the visitor a sense of how this carrier and its exhibits fit in the larger story of U.S. military history.
 Visitors will find aircraft from World War II, the Korean War, Vietnam, and Desert Storm.
-Some newer additions to the exhibit include the F4F Wildcat, SH-60 Seahawk,
+Some newer additions to the exhibit include the F4F Wildcat, SH-60 Seahawk, and HUP-2 Retriever.

 Perhaps most notable for the research-minded visitor is the impressive naval research library operated by the USS Midway Museum.
-Touted as the best naval library in the West, the research library houses over 9,700 items, most in the areas of naval aviation, aircraft carriers, WWII and the Pacific.
+Touted as the "best naval library in the West," the research library houses over 9,700 items, most in the areas of naval aviation, aircraft carriers, WWII and the Pacific.